gradle/native-samples/README.md

 The repositories are created be found in the `repos` directory.

-Now you can build and run the sample:
+Next, build and run the sample:

 ```
 > ./gradlew assemble